 Generally, our days are packed with numerous activities.
 To perform these activities we need huge chunks of energy.
 The energy we utilize comes from the food we consume.
-Hence, food is vital for the survival and it provides energy and other essential elements for growth, repair, and for other life processes.
+Hence, food is vital as it provides the energy needed for growth, repair, and sustaining life.
 All these come under the life process called nutrition.
 Let’s learn about nutrition and its different modes in detail.

-Nutrition is the process of taking food by an organism and utilization of food for energy.
-This is a vital process which helps living beings to obtain their energy from various sources.
+Nutrition is the process of taking in food and converting it into energy and other vital nutrients required for life.
 Nutrients are the substances which provide nutrition.
 All living organisms need nutrients for proper functioning and growth.
-But they show divergence in how they fulfill the demand.
+But they show divergence in how they fulfil this demand.
 Some animals use simple inorganic compounds to obtain their food.
 While other animals use complex compounds as their source of food.
 The mode of nutrition varies from one species to another.
-Broadly there are two modes of nutrition among living organisms.

 - Autotrophic mode

 In the autotrophic mode, organisms use simple inorganic matters like water and carbon dioxide in the presence of light and chlorophyll to synthesize food on their own.
 In other words, the process of photosynthesis is used to convert light energy into food such as glucose.
 Such organisms are called autotrophs.
 Plants, algae, and bacteria (cyanobacteria) are some examples where autotrophic nutrition is observed.